 5. Communicate using the tools employees use

-Similarly, Nearpod, a classroom educational and assessment platform, is using the collaboration platform Slack to drive engagement with its wellness initiatives, said the company's director of people and culture, Mike Teichberg.
-Because Slack is such a popular communications tool for work projects, employees started using it to organize healthy activities, such as visiting nearby gyms for classes, sharing favorite workout tunes and inviting colleagues to health and fitness events in their area.
+Good communication is key to corporate wellness program success, and it pays to give thought to how you share health-promoting messages.
+Take, for example, Nearpod, a classroom educational and assessment platform.
+It's using the collaboration platform Slack to drive engagement with its wellness initiatives, said the company's director of people and culture, Mike Teichberg.
+Because Slack is such a popular communications tool for work projects, employees started using it to organize healthy activities, such as visiting nearby gyms for classes, sharing favorite workout tunes and inviting colleagues to health and fitness events in their .
 Nearpod uses the Peerfit corporate wellness program that connects an employer's workers to local fitness facilities.

 6. Offer help with activity trackers